hl7au/au-fhir-core/input/pagecontent/comparison.md

 </table>

 ##### Additional resources
-The following table lists resource types that are supported by [IPS Server CapabilityStatement](https://hl7.org/fhir/uv/ips/2024Sep/CapabilityStatement-ips-server.html) but are not currently supported by the AU Core Responder CapabiltyStatement.
+The following table lists resource types that are supported by [IPS Server CapabilityStatement](https://hl7.org/fhir/uv/ips/2024Sep/CapabilityStatement-ips-server.html) but are not currently supported by the AU Core Responder CapabilityStatement.
 These differences may have implications for systems aiming to be interoperable across both specifications.

 <table border="1" style="width: 100%; margin: auto; border-collapse: collapse;">
     <thead>